-The Better Care Fund Pooled Budget was set up in 2015-16.
-London Borough of Hillingdon and Hillingdon CCG have Pooled Funds to work on joint services for Hillingdon residents.
+The Better Care Fund Pooled Budget was set up in 2015/16.
+LB Hillingdon and Hillingdon CCG have Pooled Funds to work on joint services for Hillingdon residents.
 There is a compulsory contribution that each party must contribute but additional funds can be pooled.
-In 2016-17 £2,516k additional contributions were added to the Pooled Budget.
-The aims of the Pooled Budget is to reduce Emergency Hospital Admissions and Delayed Transfers of Care; to increase the effectiveness of the Reablement Service and other community services and improving the lives of Hillingdon Residents in need of these services.
+In 2017/18, £12,091k additional contributions were added to the Pooled Budget.

+The aims of the Pooled Budget are to reduce Emergency Hospital Admissions and Delayed Transfers of Care.
+To increase the effectiveness of the Reablement Service and other community services to improve the independence and wellbeing of Hillingdon residents in need of these services.
 Under the terms of the Pooled Budget each party is responsible for risks associated with their own share of the Pooled Budget with the exception of the Community Equipment Funding which is risk shared on a 50:50 basis.